top of page

 She constantly howls like a demon-dog."

 An Akkadian (early Mesopotamian) ritual for sick children is known as the "incantation to dispel lasting fever and Lamashtu".
-Items needed are a figure of Lamashtu, and bread and water as a sacrifice.
-In front of her, water is poured over then bread.
+Items needed are a figure of Lamashtu, a piglet's heart and bread and water as a sacrifice.
+In front of her, water is poured over the bread.

-Then, a black dog must carry the figure.
-It's placed near the sick child's head for three days with the heart of a piglet in its mouth.
-The incantation has to be spoken thrice a day, and more food sacrifices made.
-At dusk the third day, the figurine must be taken outside and buried near the wall.
+Then, a black dog must carry the figure, which is placed near the sick child's head for three days.
+The heart of a piglet is placed in its mouth.
+The incantation must be spoken thrice a day, and more food sacrifices made.
+At dusk the third day, the figurine is taken outside and buried near the wall.

 In another incantation, Lamashtu is identified with Inanna, the ancient Sumerian goddess of love, sensuality, fertility, procreation and war.
 In some myths Inanna is slain by her sister Ereshkigal, Goddess of the Underworld.